Mixing Up Words When Speaking Anxiety Symptoms

 - Take your time with your words.
 The more rushed and thoughtless you are when speaking, the more likely it is that you might mix up your words.

 - Pause before you speak.
 Pausing can help you collect your thoughts, which can reduce the likelihood of mixing up words when you speak.

 - Keep your focus on what you are saying rather than thinking of the next thing to say or imagining what the other person will say.

 - Cut yourself some slack.
 Everyone mixes up words from time to time.
 This is just part of our imperfect humanness.

 While the above tips may not eliminate this symptom entirely in the short-term, it can minimize its effect until the body has returned to normal, non-hyperstimulated health.

-If you are having difficulty containing your worry, you may want to connect with one of our anxiety disorder therapists, coaches, or counselors.
+If you are having difficulty containing your worry, you may want to connect with one of our recommended anxiety disorder therapists.
 Working with an experienced anxiety disorder therapist, coach, or counselor is the most effective way to overcome what seems like unmanageable anxiety and symptoms.

 For a more detailed explanation about all anxiety symptoms, why symptoms can persist long after the stress response has ended, common barriers to recovery and symptom elimination, and more recovery strategies and tips, we have many chapters that address this information in the Recovery Support area of our website.

 The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
 Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
 Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.